Array index with Range inconsistency

 Out of curiosity I also added tests e and f to make sure it was not related to the end of the range being -1.

 Without having had a chance to check the code, my instinct here is that a comparison is possibly being done on the .count/.length of the array when building the result and comparing that to the first part of the range sequence.

 Am I missing another reason for this?

-#1 Updated by Marc-Andre Lafortune about 4 years ago
+#1 Updated by Marc-Andre Lafortune over 4 years ago

 - Status changed from Open to Rejected